jonathanericksen/Party_Tweets/README.md

-The following outlines a project conducted by the fictictous consulting firm JE Consulting (me) for a fictictious political consulting firm, Trace Political.
-This hypothetical scenario was established to conduct a narrative around the projects intent and purpose.
+The following outlines a project conducted by the fictictous consulting firm, JE Consulting (me), for a fictictious political consulting firm, Trace Political.
+This hypothetical scenario was established to conduct a narrative around the project's intent and purpose.

-The accompanying jupyter notebook contained within the project repository walks the viewer through the steps while narrating the code and methodology between each step of the data science project.
+The accompanying jupyter notebook contained within the project repository walks the viewer through the steps used throughout the project with explanations of the code and methodology used.
 Below is a brief summary of the project's intent and findings.

 ***